Coddiwompl3r/silicon-photonics-lab/README.md

 * **`wdm_awg.py`**: An Arrayed Waveguide Grating (AWG).
 The foundational structure for Wavelength Division Multiplexing (WDM), designed to multiplex/demultiplex multiple wavelength channels to massively scale data throughput.

 ## About the Author
-I am an incoming Aerospace Engineering student at the University of Central Florida (Expected Fall 2027) based in Fort Myers.
-My background bridges clinical healthcare and independent hardware operations (managing self-hosted blockchain nodes and ASIC networks).
+I am an incoming Optics and Photonics Engineering student at the University of Central Florida (Expected Fall 2027) based in Fort Myers.
+I have background in independent hardware operations (managing self-hosted blockchain nodes and ASIC networks).
 I am actively teaching myself layout automation and photonics physics to prepare for undergraduate research opportunities in optical compute and heterogeneous integration.

 **Tech Stack:** Python, GDSFactory, KLayout, Git.